 CHO Protein Predicted Immunogenicity (CHOPPI) integrates a number of data sources — genome, transcriptome, secretome, and immunome — to identify immunogenicity risks from host contaminant proteins (HCPs) in Chinese Hamster Ovary (CHO)-based protein production.
 CHOPPI was developed in a collaboration between Dartmouth College, EpiVax, Inc. and the Institute for Immunology and Informatics (iCubed), and is driven by the EpiMatrix T cell epitope predictor.
-A preliminary description of the underlying method was presented at the Immunoinformatics and Computational Immunology Workshop, 2012; a journal publication is in preparation.
+A preliminary description of the underlying method was presented at the Immunoinformatics and Computational Immunology Workshop, 2012; Here is a link to the journal article.

 Despite high quality standards and continual process improvements in manufacturing, host cell protein (HCP) process impurities remains a substantial risk for biological products.
 Even at low levels, residual HCPs can induce a detrimental immune response compromising the safety and efficacy of a biologic.
 Consequently, advanced-stage clinical trials have been cancelled due to the identification of antibodies against HCPs.
 To enable earlier and rapid assessment of the risks in CHO-based protein production of residual CHO protein